 You need a licence if you are importing or exporting certain Common Agricultural Policy (CAP) commodities from or to a country not in the European Union (EU).
 Licences help to monitor and control these markets.
 These are issued by the Rural Payments and Inspections Division (RPID).
 Read more about importing CAP goods.

-The Import Licensing Branch (ILB) of the Department for Business, Innovation & Skills (BIS) issues the licences required when you import:
+The Import Licensing Branch (ILB) of the Department for International Trade (DIT) issues the licences required when you import:

 - certain textiles

 There are prohibitions on the import of anti-personnel mines, torture equipment and certain goods from specified countries.
 Read about current requirements for ILB licences.

 The Department of Agriculture, Environment and Rural Affairs (DAERA) issues licences required when you import:

 - meat, poultry, milk and other foodstuffs